Ghost Ship Tenant Testifies About ‘Wall Of Fire’ That Roared Through Oakland Warehouse

-OAKLAND (CBS SF) — During an emotional day of testimony, a woman who lived at the Ghost Ship warehouse told the jury about the terror that gripped her as she raced a “wall of flame” to safety the night of the deadly fire in December 2016.
+OAKLAND (CBS SF) — During an emotional day of testimony, a woman who lived at the Ghost Ship warehouse told the jury about a “wall of flame” that quickly grew in size and her escape to safety the night of the deadly fire in December 2016.

 Derick Almena, 49, and creative director Max Harris, 29, have been charged with 36 counts of involuntary manslaughter for the fire during a music party at the warehouse at 1309 31st Ave. on the night of Dec.
 2, 2016.